22q11.2 Deletion Syndrome in Children

 including chromosome 22.
 This is to find a missing piece in the 22q11.2 location.

-can be treated.
-Parents can help their child by seeking early, competent care.
+You can help your child by seeking early care.

 Treatment will depend on your child’s symptoms, age, and general health.
 It will also